EstimatedEst. Read Time: 18 minutes

 Let’s say you don’t have a gym membership, but you do have access to a full set of dumbbells.
 Can you still get in a great forearm workout?
 Of course!

-In fact, you can use dumbbells to train the forearms for any fitness goal, including strength, hypertrophy, etc.
+In fact, you can use a pair of dumbbells to train the forearms for any fitness goal, including strength, hypertrophy, etc.

 Here are the best forearm workouts with dumbbells: